 That is plainly not a nine year-old girl, but how do we know that this photo was taken in 2011?
 Simple: The Williams-Sonoma “The Cookbook For Kids” shown on the floor, which we can reasonably assume was given to Avielle as a Christmas gift, was not released until February of 2011:

 That makes it an extremely unlikely gift for Christmas of 2010 (unless they were celebrating six weeks late), and sadly, young Avielle did not live to see Christmas of 2012.
-But I’m sure that won’t be enough for some people, and they’ll claim that the book was “Photoshopped” in, while providing zero proof of such an accusation.
+That means that this picture could only be from Christmas of 2011, or less than a year before the shooting.
+Of course that won’t be enough for some people, and they’ll claim that the book was “Photoshopped” in, while providing zero proof of such an accusation.
 Not that there’s any evidence they’ll ever accept, but surely they’ll have a tougher time hand-waving away the physical differences between the two girls.